HelloZeroNet/Documentation/docs/getting_started/sample_sites.md

 How does it works?

- - To be able to comment you request an own personal from the site owner
+ - To be able to distribute your own content (Topics, Comments, Upvotes, etc.) you request an own file from the site owner
  - After the registration is done you can publish your file's modifications directly to other peers without contacting the site owner again

 ![ZeroTalk](img/zerotalk.png)